US tech group Qualtrics plans to double Irish workforce to over 700

 The company is hosting an open house next Thursday, October 17th, for prospective employees to hear more about the company’s growth plans.

-“We’re one of the fastest growing technology companies in the world and now is an exciting time to join the Dublin team,” vice president of its Europe, the Middle East and Africa (EMEA) division, Bertrand Van Overschelde, said.
+“We’re one of the fastest growing technology companies in the world, and now is an exciting time to join the Dublin team,” said vice-president of its Europe, the Middle East and Africa (EMEA) division Bertrand Van Overschelde.

-“So far this year we’ve had 80 people join the company and we’re now recruiting for an additional 50 roles,” he said.

-“We have big plans for Dublin - our team is going to grow to over 700 people in the next few years and we’re looking for professionals with a wide range of qualifications and personal experience to join our team,” he added.
+“We have big plans for Dublin – our team is going to grow to over 700 people in the next few years – and we’re looking for professionals with a wide range of qualifications and personal experience to join our team,” said Mr Van Overschelde.